AltSchool is 100% focused on our students.

 What food is served at AltSchool?

-Depending on interest at each micro-school, families can subscribe to an AltSchool lunch plan, which is catered daily and offers nutritious meals that are locally sourced and sustainably raised when practical.
+Depending on interest at each micro-school, families can subscribe to an AltSchool lunch plan.
 We also have a variety of nutritious snacks available throughout the day.

 September 1 - Labor Day (no school)